On Sunday, November 24, 2019, I got my voice back, my body became perfect again, and I got to meet Jesus in person.

 Shortly after graduating from high school in 2016, my family's life changed.
 Although, I could not speak, sing, or move quite right, I was given the gift of three years to love my family and feel them love me.

 Now that I am celebrating in Heaven with Jesus, my family invites you to celebrate my life with them starting off with a visitation from 4-8 PM this Friday (November 29th) at Hillier Funeral Home of COLLEGE STATION.
 The Celebration will continue on Saturday (November 30th) at 11 AM at Wellborn Baptist Church with a Celebration Reception to follow the more formal services.

 To sum it up, I got inspiration from Matthew 5:16 - "Let your light shine before men, so that they may see your good works and glorify your father in Heaven."

-To send flowers to Nolan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Nolan Richard Whisenant, please visit our floral store.